2013 All-Ireland Senior Football Championship final: First half

 Joe McQuillan of Cavan refereed the game.
 Mayo won the toss and elected to play into the canal end goals for the first half.
 Andy Moran, Lee Keegan, Keith Higgins and Cillian O'Connor all scored points to give Mayo a lead of 0–4 to Dublin's 0–1.
-Bernard Brogan equalised for Dublin by scoring his and the game's first goal, a deft flick of the ball over Mayo's Ger Cafferkey and goalkeeper Rob Hennelly at the hill 16 end.
-At the half-time interval Mayo were ahead at 0–8 to 1–4.
+Bernard Brogan equalised for Dublin by scoring his and the game's first goal, a deft flick of the ball over Mayo's Ger Cafferkey and goalkeeper Rob Hennelly at the Hill 16 end.
+At the half-time interval, Mayo were ahead by 0–8 to 1–4.

 Second half

-Andy Moran scored a goal in the 50th minute to draw Mayo level, beating Cluxton with a low shot under his body.
+Andy Moran scored a goal in the 50th minute to draw Mayo level, beating Stephen Cluxton with a low shot under his body.
 Bernard Brogan then scored his second goal, and the game's third in the 54th minute, to give Dublin a lead of 2–9 to 1–9.
 Denis Bastick sprinted forward and hand-passed to the unmarked Brogan who flicked the ball two handed to the back of the net for his second goal.

-Dublin players Eoghan O'Gara had a hamstring injury and Rory O'Carroll had concussion after a collision and so were effectively out of the game but still on the pitch due to Dublin using all of their substitutes by the 53rd minute.
+Dublin player Eoghan O'Gara had a hamstring injury and his teammate Rory O'Carroll had concussion after a collision, and so both were effectively out of the game but still on the pitch due to Dublin having used all their substitutes by the 53rd minute.
 Mayo were two points behind heading into stoppage time.
 Cillian O'Connor had a free and, instead of going for the goal that would have won Mayo the game, he kicked it over the bar.
 The referee blew his whistle to end the game.